ritua2/BOINCatTACC/api/README.md

 Use the following syntax to upload a file:
 >	*curl -F file=@FILE http://SERVER_IP:5085/boincserver/v2/midas/token=TOKEN*

-Users are each assigned an allocation and allowed to submit images and jobs as long as these allocation is not exceeded.
+Users are each assigned an allocation and allowed to submit images and jobs as long as this allocation is not exceeded.
 To check the user's images, as well as their size, do:
 >	*curl http://SERVER_IP:5085/boincserver/v2/midas/user_images/token=TOKEN*